egemsoft/egemsoft-web/content/en/page/big-data-platform-and-applications.md

 	- «Cold Data» can be placed on BigData stacks.
 Reduces load on existing systems, still providing live access to data
 	- Process, cleanse and structure big and unstructured data before DWH/RDBMS

-- **No Pre-Modelling Effort- **
+- **No Pre-Modelling Effort**

 - Store the data as is; no formatting, no pre-processing
 - Make a quick start: defer data-modelling or cleansing to later stages

 - **Correct Tools to Process Low Value per TB Data Stacks**